awsdocs/aws-freertos-docs/doc_source/afr-device-defender-library.md

 ## Amazon FreeRTOS Device Defender API<a name="afr-device-defender-api"></a>

+This section contains information about the Device Defender API\.

 ### DEFENDER\_MetricsInit<a name="dd_metrics_init"></a>

-Specifies the Device Defender metrics your device will send to the Device Defender service\.
+Specifies the Device Defender metrics your device will send to AWS IoT Device Defender\.

 ```
 DefenderErr_t DEFENDER_MetricsInit(DefenderMetric_t * pxMetricsList);